How Detailed Should Your Invention Disclosure Form Be?

 “Getting more invention disclosures is an uphill task since inventors and paperwork usually do not go together very well.”

 If your organization is not able to get enough invention disclosures from your inventors, you are not alone.
+To overcome this challenge, it’s essential to employ smart patent filing strategies that streamline the process for inventors.
 People are not eager to engage with things they do not understand.
 Long, complex forms are just that kind of thing.
 Inventors are busy people.
 Their main job is innovation and development, not paperwork.

 Inventors often completely forget to report their inventions for patenting because of their busy schedules.
 Sometimes, they think that the invention is too obvious and they don’t report it at all.
 As a result, the innovation managers may lose potentially patentable ideas.